lhleohuang/heyzeppflow/README.md

 # "Hey Zepp Flow" Wake Word Detectation

 ## Acknowledgment
 This repo is based on OHF-Voice/pymicro-wakeword.
 Our Tensorflow Lite voice model is trained using kahrendt/microWakeWord.
+Users should refer to the former for details on running the model for inference, the latter for training similar models.

 ## Install